ethereum/devp2p/discv5/discv5-theory.md

 Participants should update their record, increase the sequence number and sign a new version of the record whenever their information changes.
 This especially important for changes to the node's IP address and port.
+Implementations should determine the external endpoint (the Internet-facing IP address and port on which the node can be reached) and include it in their record.

-The mirrored UDP enveloper IP and port found in the [PONG] message can be used to predict whether the local IP address has changed.
+If communication flows through a NAT device, the UPnP/NAT-PMP protocols or the mirrored UDP envelope IP and port found in the [PONG] message can be used to determine the external IP address and port.

+If the endpoint cannot be determined (e.g. when the NAT doesn't support 'full-cone' translation), implementation should omit IP address and UDP port from the record.

 Node Table
 ----------

-Nodes in the keep information about other nodes in their neighborhood.
+Nodes keep information about other nodes in their neighborhood.
 Neighbor nodes are stored in a routing table consisting of 'k-buckets'.
-For each `0 ≤ i < 256`, every node keeps a k-bucket for nodes of distance between <code>2<sup>i</sup></code> and
+For each `0 ≤ i < 256`, every node keeps a k-bucket for nodes of `logdistance(self, n) == i`.
-<code>2<sup>i+1<sup></code> from itself.

 The Node Discovery Protocol uses `k = 16`, i.e. every k-bucket contains up to 16 node entries.
 The entries are sorted by time last seen — least-recently seen node at the head, most-recently seen at the tail.

 Whenever a new node N₁ is encountered, it can be inserted into the corresponding bucket.
 If the bucket contains less than `k` entries N₁ can simply be added as the first entry.
 If the bucket already contains `k` entries, the liveness of the least recently seen node in the bucket, N₂, needs to be revalidated.
 If no reply is received from N₂ it is considered dead, removed and N₁ added to the front of the bucket.

+Neighbors of very low distance are unlikely to occur in practice.
+Implementations may omit buckets for low distances.

 ### Liveness Checks In Practice